nightroman/Ldbc/README.md

 ***

-Ldbc is the PowerShell module with [LiteDB](https://www.litedb.org), a small, fast and lightweight .NET NoSQL embedded database.
+Ldbc is the PowerShell module with [LiteDB](https://www.litedb.org), a small, fast, zero configuration NoSQL embedded database.

-The module works with Windows PowerShell v3-v5 .NET Framework 4.5 and PowerShell Core.
+- Ldbc works with Windows PowerShell v3+ (.NET Framework 4.5) and PowerShell Core.
+- LiteDB is included and ready to use without installing or configuring anything.

 Some LiteDB features: